 But even if you don’t believe affirmations have that kind of power, saying “I will be” this or “I will have” that can maybe help to make you feel good at the very least.
 And feeling good usually follows a feeling of calmness.

 Admittedly, I really don’t have this thought in my head as much as I should.
 But science has said over and over again that gratitude helps us to be happier.
 And happiness and inner peace tend to go hand in hand.

-Whenever I have the thought in my head of what I’m thankful for at night when it’s quiet, I feel good about myself.
-It helps me to have a better perspective on life, and to not get so caught up in the little things that aren’t that big of a deal.
+Whenever I have the thought in my head of what I’m thankful for, I feel good about myself.
+It helps me to have a better perspective on life and not get so caught up in the small stuff.

 The negative that we focus on in life gives us stress and anxiety, but the positive we focus on can give us peace of mind.